 Assassin's Creed II and subsequent games allow the protagonist, Ezio, to swim perfectly no matter how much armor he's wearing.
 However, none of the guards and civilians possess this ability and a very effective way to subtly murder people is to tackle, push, or throw them into water — although this can also cause you to fail missions where the objective is not to kill anybody.
 This becomes doubly amusing when you realize that part of II is set in Venice.

-Assassin's Creed IV: Black Flag Averts the trope by having everyone being able to swim, if they just fall into the water by themselves, and not shoved, or pulled off a ledge in an attack.
+Assassin's Creed IV: Black Flag Finally averts the trope by having everyone being able to swim, if they just fall into the water by themselves, and not shoved, or pulled off a ledge in an attack.
 Ironically, as many of the game's characters actually shouldn't know how to swim.

 GLaDOS: Please note that we have added a consequence for failure.
 Any contact with the chamber floor will result in an "unsatisfactory" mark on your official testing record, followed by death.
 Good luck!